The crushing weight of China’s debt burden on Eurasia

 In November 2020 – the month after the third revolution in Kyrgyzstan’s post-independence history plunged the country into political instability – China allowed the deferral of $35mn until 2022-24 at an interest rate of 2%.
 Earlier in the year, Kyrgyzstan secured a Paris Club agreement to delay payment of $11mn of debt.

-After winning the January presidential election, Sadyr Japarov told state news agency Kabar that if Kyrgyzstan pays its debts to China on time “we will lose many of our properties”.
+After winning the January presidential election, Sadyr Japarov told state news agency Kabar that if Kyrgyzstan did not pay its debts to China on time “we will lose many of our properties”.
 The following month, Ruslan Tatikov of the Ministry of Economy and Finance’s State Debt Department told Akipress that Kyrgyzstan must pay off $88mn of debt to China this year.
 As reported by RFE/RL, there are questions over whether Kyrgyzstan will be able to cover its interest payments for the Chinese-financed reconstruction of the Bishkek power plant.

 Beijing is unlikely to be very sympathetic to any appeals from Japarov, whose brand of populism has not gone down well with Chinese officials, and whose election victory had a notably cool reception from China.
 Nor will the attempts to oust Canada's Centerra Gold from the Kumtor gold mine help the country secure investment from other countries.